Veterinary Drug And Vaccine Symposium 2024 Kicks Off In Beijing - UrduPoint

 Veterinary Drug And Vaccine Symposium 2024 Kicks Off In Beijing

-Hosted by China Agricultural University, Chinese Veterinary Medical Association, and supported by the Ministry of Science and Technology of the People’s Republic of China, the event drew participants from other regional nations, creating a robust platform for collaborative innovation in veterinary science, said a press release issued here on Saturday.
+Hosted by China Agricultural University, Chinese Veterinary Medical Association, and supported by the Ministry of Science and Technology of the People’s Republic of China, the event drew participants from other regional nations, creating a robust platform for collaborative innovation in veterinary science.

 The inaugural session, presided over by Prof. Cheng He, set the tone for a week of knowledge-sharing and strategic discussions.